blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 clear
 ```

-The `clear` command will clear the shell window.
+The `clear` command clears the shell window.

 ### list the directory contents